 catherine joined Watsi on November 27th, 2013.
-Seven years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Seven years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.

 catherine has funded healthcare for 87 patients in 13 countries.